 When the bleakness I feared had won didn’t last.

-So for seasons that change, for the thrill of surprise,
+So for seasons that change, for the thrill of

 For Your Son who came near to reveal Satan’s lies,